libremap/couchmap-example/README.md

 ## What is couchmap?

 ### tl;dr
 couchmap displays markers that are stored in a CouchDB on a map.
+See it in [action](http://couch.libremap.net/couchmap-dev/_design/couchmap-api/index.html)!

 ### More information
 CouchMap uses